 Implemented a slew of speed-increasing features, including preloading the banners on every banner page linked to by the current page, and added a few applets.

 Hard at Work

 Added an about page (this one!), created a complete documentation of how the site functions, updated the site logo, externalized CSS and JS from fancy pages, and automated AOS.

 Added a “floating” footer that can be accessed from anywhere by hovering or tapping near the bottom of the page.

 The Gradient Operator

 Added a gradient to non-parallax banners and recreated every banner from its original source image to drastically improve quality.

 Added an ultrawide layout for screens that are very wide or very large, rewrote the image links CSS to use grid, and improved banner performance.

 Message Without a Bottle

 Removed all bottlenecks from loading banner pages, making it only dependent on the banner itself.
-Also added a teaching page, removed the research one for the time being, and gave Corona’s a facelift.
+Also added a teaching page, removed the research one for the time being, and gave Caligo’s a facelift.